-Kidney paired donation is a new approach for offering living donor kidney transplant s to recipients who are incompatible with their recipient or the pair has better match options with another pair in the program.
+Kidney paired donation offers living donor kidney transplants to recipients who are incompatible with their donor, or the pair has better match options with another pair in the program.

 Paired exchange donation consists of two or more kidney donor/recipient pairs.
 The recipients trade donors so that each recipient can receive a kidney that best matches them.
-Once all donors and recipients have been tested, the kidney transplant surgeries can be scheduled to occur simultaneously.
+Once all donors and recipients have been matched, the kidney transplant surgeries can be scheduled.

-If you would like to know more information about the Paired Donation Program, please visit the following website: www.kidneyregistry.org
+If you would like to know more information about the paired donation program, please visit UNOS Paired Donation.